treeverse/lakeFS/docs/reference/commands.md

 #### Options

 ```
-      --commit string   commit ID to reset branch to
   -h, --help            help for reset
       --object string   path to object to be reset
       --prefix string   prefix of the objects to be reset